ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 1. There is no substitute for actual mindfulness practice (especially in a daily, disciplined way).
 2. To maintain a regular practice, most people will need regular contact with a meditation teacher and/or supportive group or community.
-3. You may need to learn some emotion-regulation and other skills first, so if you haven't yet, be sure to read "Caution: Mindfulness Requires Readiness" (above).
+3. You may need to learn some emotion-regulation and other skills first, so if you haven't yet, be sure to read [Caution: Mindfulness Requires Readiness](#caution-mindfulness-requires-readiness)&nbsp;(above).

 Here are four free or inexpensive options for getting started on your own.
 Please don't be discouraged, though, if you find that going it alone isn't working for you.